sfu-ireceptor/turnkey-service/README.md

 The design of this turnkey is deeply inspired and largely adapted from the excellent VDJServer iReceptor Node package developed by **Scott Christley** of the **VDJServer** project at the **University of Texas Southwestern University**.

+Here we give an overview of iReceptor node configuration and operation.
+It is assumed that you type in these commands and run them within a Linux terminal (the '$' designates the command line prompt... yours may look different!).

 ## Dependencies ##

 The 'turnkey-service' project is currently composed of three separate submodules and a set of docker compose directives: